emprax/St8-ment/README.md

 **Steps:**

-1. The context (in most cases a data-model, system or an aggregate-root (DDD)) can hold a state and has an *AcceptAction(...)* method that accepts an action.
+1. The subject (in most cases a data-model, system or an aggregate-root (DDD)) can hold a state and has an *AcceptAction(...)* method that accepts an action.
 2. The action is transmitted it to the state accepted through its own *Accept* method.
 3. The incoming action is being verified by the state, to determine whether it has an action-handler for it.
 This verification is achieved by determining whether the action-provider (retrieved from the state-reducer) actually contains an action-handler for this action. **NOTE:** The action-providers are stored in a special storage core in the reducer per state-id, so when a state wants to consult its corresponding action-handler, it should do so by querying the state-reducer.
 However, it could be the case that there is no action-handler for the respected state, hence a special state-response is returned to notify the caller of the accept method.
 A same sort of process will occur when an action cannot be mapped to a corresponding action-handler from the retrieved action-provider.
-4. When the action-handler is successfully retrieved, it will be prompted to execute its logic regarding the provided action together with a state-view that contains the current state-id and the context.
+4. When the action-handler is successfully retrieved, it will be prompted to execute its logic regarding the provided action together with a state-view that contains the current state-id and the subject.
 When the process succeeds, the state will then again consult the state-reducer by calling its *SetState(...)* method.
-This method needs both the target state-id and the subject/context.
+This method needs both the target state-id and the subject.
-5. The state is then set to the context and the cycle is complete. **NOTE:** When initializing the subject/context, it is a good idea to call the state-reducer (typed for that context) and utilize the *SetState* method to setup the context with an initial state.
+5. The state is then set to the subject and the cycle is complete. **NOTE:** When initializing the subject, it is a good idea to call the state-reducer (typed for that subject) and utilize the *SetState* method to setup the subject with an initial state.

 ### State-machine